ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/check-ip-block.md

 .. meta::
      :title: Check if an IP is blocked | UKFast Documentation
      :description: Useful threat remediation and prevention tips
-     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrustion detection, set up
+     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrusion detection, set up
 ```

 # Checking if an IP has been blocked

-Threat Monitoring has the ability to detect incoming attacks in real-time and proactively block them, minimising the risk of compromise.
+Threat Monitoring can detect incoming attacks in real-time and proactively block them, minimising the risk of compromise.
 This is achieved through the use of iptables and hosts.deny on Linux, and Windows firewall on Windows systems

 ### Linux